learn-co-students/has_secure_password_lab-ios-0916/README.md

 ## Instructions

-Create a User model.
+Create a User model and migrations.
 You'll find that there are already tests for the model.
 Use `has_secure_password` to easily get them to pass.

+Run your migrations.

+Create a Users controller.
+It should respond to new with a signup form, and respond to create by creating a new user.
+There are tests for this controller; ensure they pass.

 Create a Sessions controller.
-Similarly, there are already tests for the sessions controller—ensure they pass.
+There are already tests for the sessions controller—ensure they pass.

-TKTK
+Finally, you'll need to create a user homepage.
+You can either create a controller for it (a `WelcomeController` is a reasonable thing that you'll see frequently), or you can make it a route from the User controller.
+Write any tests you feel you need for this new route or controller.

 Happy coding.